If you’re like me, you’re probably looking for a reason to mount a TV in your garage.

 Two words: surge protector.

-Even though garage outlets need to be GFCI protected, you still want to have a good surge protector to avoid damage to your TV.
+Even though garage outlets need to be GFCI protected, you still want a good surge protector to avoid damage to your TV.
 Be sure to buy one with a low clamping voltage and a high joule rating.

 Many modern strips also have USB ports, so you can charge other personal devices at the same time.